-The Department for Industry and Skills (formerly the Department of State Development) is investing $1.5 million in new skills, training and employment initiatives to be implemented in 2017-18.
+In response to the engagement feedback, the Department for Industry and Skills (formerly Department of State Development) is investing $1.5 million in new skills, training and employment initiatives to be implemented in 2017-18.
 Click here to read more.

-The Department of State Development needs your help to better understand and respond to industry demand and individual need for jobs and skills in regional South Australia.
+The Department of State Development needs your help to better understand and respond to industry demand and individual need for skills and jobs in regional South Australia.